mpostol/TP/ExDataManagement/GraphicalData/README.MVVM.md

 //_________________________________________________________________________________________________________________________
 -->

-# MVVM Programming Design Pattern <!-- omit in toc -->
+# MVVM Program Design Pattern <!-- omit in toc -->

 ## Table of content <!-- omit in toc -->